awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-deleteekscluster.md

   Type: String

-  Description: \(Optional\) AWS Cloudformation stack name for VPC for the EKS cluster being deleted\.
-This deletes the AWS Cloudformation stack for VPC and any resources created by the stack\.
+  Description: \(Optional\) AWS CloudFormation stack name for VPC for the EKS cluster being deleted\.
+This deletes the AWS CloudFormation stack for VPC and any resources created by the stack\.
 + VPCCloudFormationStackRole

   Type: String